Phala-Network/phala-blockchain/frontend/packages/sdk/README.md

 - `output`: - The return value of the call
 - `result`: ContractExecResultResult - The execution result indicating if it's successful or not
 - `debugMessage`: Text - Debug message
-- `gasConsumed`: u64 - Consumed gas (not used in Fat Contract)
+- `gasConsumed`: u64 - Consumed gas (not used in Phat Contract)
-- `gasRequired`: u64 - Required gas (not used in Fat Contract)
+- `gasRequired`: u64 - Required gas (not used in Phat Contract)
-- `storageDeposit`: StorageDeposit - not used in Fat Contract
+- `storageDeposit`: StorageDeposit - not used in Phat Contract

 ### The certificate object

 A certificate represents the ownership of an on-chain account.
-Instead of using the wallet to sign the query directly, Fat Contract adopts a chain of certificates to sign the query.
+Instead of using the wallet to sign the query directly, Phat Contract adopts a chain of certificates to sign the query.

 Interactive wallets like Polkadot.js Extension triggers a popup every time when signing a message.
-This becomes annoying for frequent queries in Fat Contracts.
+This becomes annoying for frequent queries in Phat Contracts.
 To overcome the limitation, we can make an one-time grant by signing a certificate chain, and use the leaf certificate to sign the queries.
 Some additional advantages are fine-grained permission and TTL control on the authentication.

 Although non-interactive wallets like `Keyring` doesn't require user interaction, we still make certificate object as a unified interface.